Fisher Creek: Habitat and conservation

 A report on the area's importance as a critical wildlife corridor recommended a riparian restoration project along Fisher Creek to reestablish stands of California sycamores (Platanus racemosa), Fremont cottonwoods (Populus fremontii) and willows (Salix sp.) and a reestablishment of valley oaks (Quercus lobata) throughout the valley.
-Fisher Creek is tributary to the largest freshwater wetland in Santa Clara County, Laguna Seca.
-“In Coyote Valley, Laguna Seca offers a rare opportunity to restore natural wetland functions and a diverse wetland habitat mosaic.
-Laguna Seca restoration would link to existing buffers and have regional significance as a large, natural, valley floor wetland.”
+Fisher Creek is a tributary to the largest freshwater wetland in Santa Clara County, Laguna Seca.
+"In Coyote Valley, Laguna Seca offers a rare opportunity to restore natural wetland functions and a diverse wetland habitat mosaic.
+Laguna Seca restoration would link to existing buffers and have regional significance as a large, natural, valley floor wetland."
 These seasonal wetlands provide critical habitat to many species of wildlife year round and are important to migratory birds.
 Laguna Seca's vernal pools provide habitat for endangered species such as the California tiger salamander (Ambystoma californiense) and the California red-legged frog (Rana draytonii).

 The fish species found in Fisher Creek include Sacramento sucker (Catostomus occidentalis), hitch (Lavinia exilicauda), Sacramento blackfish (Orthodon microlepidotus), prickly sculpin (Cottus asper), and three-spined stickleback (Gasterosteus aculeatus).